 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-First, mix dry ingredients.
-Then, beat remaining butter and sugar with a stand mixer, or electric mixer, on medium speed until light and creamy.
+First, mix the dry ingredients.
+Then, beat the remaining butter and sugar with a stand mixer or electric mixer on medium speed until light and creamy.
 Add cream cheese and vanilla and beat until combined.
 Reduce speed to low and add the flour mixture; beat until incorporated and the dough starts to form.
-Finally, foil in the melted chocolate with a rubber spatula until well incorporated.
+Finally, fold in the melted chocolate with a rubber spatula until well incorporated.

 Cover the dough with plastic wrap and refrigerate for 30 minutes.

-Microwave: Place chocolate in a microwave-safe medium bowl.
-Run the microwave for 20 sec.
+Microwave: Place the chocolate in a microwave-safe medium bowl.
+Run the microwave for 20 seconds.
 Stir.
-Run it again for 20 more sec.
+Run it again for 20 more seconds.
 Stir.
-Return it to the microwave and repeat until small lumps remain, remove and continue to stir to complete melting.
-Don’t set more than 20-seconds at a time to prevent scorching.
+Return it to the microwave and repeat until small lumps remain, remove, and continue to stir to complete melting.
+Don’t set more than 20 seconds at a time to prevent scorching.
 Set aside.

 Prepare the dough as usual.
 Line a baking sheet with parchment paper.
 Scoop out cookie dough mounds onto the baking sheet.
 Freeze until hard.
-Transfer the frozen dough mounds to a freezer plastic bag or airtight container.
-Store in the freezer.
+Transfer the frozen dough mounds to a freezer plastic bag or an airtight container.
+Store in the freezer for up to 2 months.

 - Eggless Snickerdoodle Cookies